-Course Number: 2105310

-Semesters: 1
+Semsters: 1

 Credit: 0.5

 Prerequisites: None

-The purpose of this course is to help the students understand the manner in which the Catholic Church relates to non-Catholic Christians as well as to other religions of the world.
+The purpose of this course is to help the students understand the manner in which the Catholic Church relates to non-catholic Christians as well as to other religions of the world.
 Building on the foundational truth that Jesus Christ established the Catholic Church and entrusted her to the fullness of God's Revelation, the course is intended to help students recognize the ways in which important spiritual truth can also be found in non-Catholic Christian churches and ecclesial communities as well as in non-Christian religions.
-It is also intended to help them recognize the ways in which other systems of belief and practice differ from the Catholic faith.
+It is also intended to help them recognize the ways in which other systems of belief and practice differs from the Catholic faith.
 This is a second semester course taken by juniors.

 MORALITY

-Course Number: 2105350

-Semesters: 1

-Credit: 0.5

-Prerequisites: None
+Semesters:1Credit:0.5Prerequisites:None

-The purpose of this course is to help students understand that it is only through Christ that they can fully liveout God's plan for their lives.
-Students are to learn the moral concepts and precepts that govern the lives of Christ's disciples.
+The purpose of this course is to help students understand that it is only through Christ that they can fully live out God's plan for their lives.
+Using the 10 commandments, Virtues, and Moral Dilemmas, the students learn the moral concepts and precepts that govern the lives of Catholic Christians.
 This is a first semester course taken by juniors.